Coalition overview

 recompile on their own schedule.
 A compiled-in

-CoalitionConfigcannot be revoked; the coalition operator publishes a new one and relies on integrators to upgrade. - Citizen behaviour.
-A citizen’s misbehaviour is
+CoalitionConfigcannot be revoked; the coalition operator publishes a new one and relies on integrators to upgrade. - Member behaviour.
+A member’s misbehaviour is

 addressed by publishing an updated

 CoalitionConfigthat drops or replaces it.
-The coalition operator has no protocol-level power to constrain a citizen.
+The coalition operator has no protocol-level power to constrain a member.

-What per-citizen operators can expect from a coalition operator
+What per-member operators can expect from a coalition operator

 - Notification of inclusion.
-The coalition operator informs the per-citizen operator of the reference at publication time.
+The coalition operator informs the per-member operator of the reference at publication time.
 The blueprint does not enforce this; it is a courtesy.

 - No admission requests.
-The coalition operator does not ask the per-citizen operator to issue special-case tickets for confluences or modules.
-Committee members bond into referenced citizens as ordinary integrators under the citizen’s normal admission policy.
+The coalition operator does not ask the per-member operator to issue special-case tickets for composite organisms or modules.
+Committee members bond into referenced members as ordinary integrators under the member’s normal admission policy.

-- Observability of referenced citizens’ public surfaces only.
+- Observability of referenced members’ public surfaces only.
 The coalition operator does not expect private plumbing access.

 (retirements) are notified to the coalition operator